 This could include sexual, racial, or other kinds of harassment in the form of assault, threatening behaviour, or abusive remarks.
-Please see the Dignity at SOAS Policy.
+Please see the Respect @ SOAS Policy.

 The Students’ Union

-The service provided by, or the behaviour of a SOAS contractor (for example catering or halls of residence)
+The service provided by, or the behaviour of a SOAS contractor (for example halls of residence)

-If you’re unable to first deal with the complaint directly, write to the professional services director in charge of that service (for example, the Director of Estates and Facilities for catering).
+If you’re unable to first deal with the complaint directly, write to the professional services director in charge of that service (for example, the Director of Estates and Facilities for accommodation).

 The conduct of another student

 Any other issues

 If you’re dissatisfied with teaching or supervision, or unhappy about the service provided by a professional services directorate or academic department, please follow the Student Complaints Procedure 2016/17 (pdf; 143kb)

 It depends on which procedure you follow, but generally speaking there will be a series of stages.
 The aim is to resolve your complaint or appeal at the earliest possible stage to everybody’s satisfaction.

 Usually there’s an initial investigation by someone who hasn’t been involved with your complaint before.
 They will decide if your complaint is justified and if it is, they will recommend a resolution.
 If you disagree with the recommendations, you can ask for a review of the investigator’s decision by a more senior person or an appeal panel (depending on which procedure you follow and what stage you’re at).